-Pursuant to our compensation program for non-employee directors, during fiscal year 2013, each member of our Board of Directors who was not an employee or officer of the Company received an annual cash retainer, paid in monthly installments, of \$90,000 per year.
-Effective January 2, 2013, the Compensation Committee approved an increase in the annual cash retainer to \$180,000 per year.
+Pursuant to our compensation program for non-employee directors, during fiscal year 2014, each member of our Board of Directors who was not an employee or officer of the Company received an annual cash retainer, paid in monthly installments, of \$180,000 per year.
 In addition, the chairman of the Audit Committee received an additional annual cash retainer of \$60,000 per year, also paid in monthly installments.
 Furthermore, each non-employee director received a cash fee of \$2,000 for each Board meeting attended, whether in-person or telephonically, and is entitled to receive a fee of \$2,000 for each additional Company meeting attended in excess of four hours in length.
 A member of the Board of Directors who is also our employee receives no additional compensation for serving as a director.

-Pursuant to our compensation program for non-employee directors, each non-employee director participates in our routine annual broad-based stock option grant program (and, with respect to fiscal year 2013, the non-routine stock option grant in December 2012 described below).
-The grant to each non-employee director consists of: (i) a non-qualified stock option to purchase a number of shares of common stock as determined by the Compensation Committee, (ii) has an exercise price equal to the fair market value of our common stock on the date of grant, and (iii) typically vests in quarterly increments over a two-year period.
+Pursuant to our compensation program for non-employee directors, each non-employee director participates in our routine annual broad-based stock option grant program.
+The grant to each non-employee director: (i) consists of a non-qualified stock option to purchase a number of shares of common stock as determined by the Compensation Committee, (ii) has an exercise price equal to the fair market value of our common stock on the date of grant, and (iii) typically vests in quarterly increments over a two-year period.